Nauyrzym District

 Nauyrzym (Науырзым ауданы, Nauyrzym audany) is a district of Kostanay Region in northern Kazakhstan.
 The administrative center of the district is the selo of Karamendy.
 Population:

 Physical and geographical characteristics

 It is located in the south in the middle part of the region.
-It borders in the north with Auliekolsky district, in the east with Kamystinsky district, in the south — with Amangeldinsky district and Dzhangeldinsky districts, in the west — with Karasu district and Zharkainsky district Akmola region.
-Aksuat and Zharman lakes are located in the district.
+It borders in the north with Auliekol District, in the east with Kamysty District, in the south — with Amangeldi District and Zhangeldi District, in the west — with Karasu district and Zharkainsky district Akmola region.
+Aksuat, Zharman, Zhaksybay, Ulken Koskopa and Kishi Koskopa lakes, as well as the Ulken Damdi river, are located in the district.